tris203/precognition.nvim/README.md

 - `textObjectHighlightColors` controls the nested text object range highlight groups.
   Each entry uses the same format as `highlightColor` and maps to `PrecognitionTextObjectRange1`, `PrecognitionTextObjectRange2`, etc.

+- `targetedMotionHighlightColor` controls the highlight used for targeted motion key hints such as `f` and `F`.
+It uses the same format as `highlightColor`.
+  The default links to `PrecognitionTargetedMotionDefault`, which blends `Comment` with `SpecialComment` so targeted motion hints stay subtle while remaining distinguishable from regular hints.

+- `targetedMotionHints` controls dynamic same-line targeted motion hints.
+By default Precognition shows first-occurrence `f` / `F` hints for single-width printable non-whitespace characters.
+These hints render as `f` or `F` until that motion is pending, then render the target character.
+Leading counts are supported, so `2f` previews the second reachable occurrence of each target character.
+After `f`, `F`, `t`, or `T` has been used, repeat targets are shown as `;` and `,`.
+Set `enabled = false` to hide these hints. `prio` is a number that defaults to `1` and is used when an individual targeted hint does not provide its own priority; higher-priority hints win when multiple hints share a destination.

 - `disabled_fts` can be used to disable `precognition` on specific filetypes.